 - Access - this section contains all the tools for managing users, roles, tenants, security and authentication settings.

 - Data - this section contains all the tools for managing data sources, data models, data security and connectivity.

-- Servers - this section contains the tools needed to manage the specific Pyramid services and networking options of the cluster.
+- Services - this section contains the tools needed to manage the specific Pyramid services and networking options of the cluster.